michaelmoschella/php_stuff/README.txt

     - GRANT ALL PRIVILEGES ON *.* TO root@Localhost
     - CREATE DATABASE DB2;
     - USE DB2;
-    - source C:\xampp\htdocs\DB2\sql\create_tables.sql
+    - source C:\xampp\htdocs\phase3\php_stuff\sql\create_tables.sql

-- In web browser navigate to http://localhost/db2-practice/Phase2.html
+- Make sure the file structure for the php files is C:\xampp\htdocs\phase3\php_stuff\php

+- Import the directory DB2phase3 into Android Studio

+- Compile and run the Android Studio project

 *************************************************************************
 Notes:

-- All 8 of the tasks in the assignment description have been implemented, however often several different queries are used in completing a given task.
+- We have implemented all of the tasks in the assignment description.
+In addition to what is listed in the project desription, mentors can view the list of sessions that they can mentor, and moderators can view the list of sessions from sections that they are moderating.
+This was not listed anywhere in the assignment description or mentioned to the whole class as a requirement but we decided to implement it to go above and beyond.

-- We implemented the project in a style similar to the TA, We used lots of different php files for various tasks and most of the html is embedded in those php files.
+- We implemented the project in a style similar to the TA, We used different php files for various tasks.

-- Notifications for students and parents are displayed on their dashboard and not listed in separate files.
-When a user logs into their dashboard a check is made to see if they have any notifications that need to be displayed.
-We were told that this was acceptable by both the TA and Professor Chen.

 - If a query was made but there is no information (ex.
-A student is not enrolled in any sections) sometimes this is indicated in the GUI, however sometimes a blank table is displayed.
+A student is not enrolled in any sections) no information will show up on the GUI.

-- Some extra features we implemented are the ability for students to view a list of moderators and their contact information.
-The ability for Moderators to view a list of all students and their parents as well as their contact information.
-A review system where mentees can write reviews for mentors that they recently studied with.
-These reviews must be verified by the moderator of the section that the mentee and mentor were enrolled in.
-When a review needs to be verified it is displayed in the notification system on the moderators dashboard.
-Once verified all students can see the reviews for all mentors.

-I believe the tables are set up to have some notifications displaying for most of April.

-You can log in as becky the moderator to see notifications for assigning mentors: email = becky@becky.com password = password
+You can log in as becky the moderator: email = becky@becky.com password = password

-You can log in as bart the student to se notifications for canceled sessions: email = bart@bart.com password = password
+You can log in as bart the student: email = bart@bart.com password = password

-You can log in as brock to write lots of reviews that becky can verify: email = brock@brock.com password = password